Broke-Developers/File-Type-Based-Structure/README.md

 If you have these clauses below then you have a helper:

 - It has low-mid complexity.
+- It is framework independent.
 - It can be related to your project logic. (not an obligation)
 - It may not be able to use it in other projects. (not an obligation)
 - It usually has some internal state. (not an obligation)
 - It is a class or an object.
 It usually is not a function. (and again not an obligation)

-If at least two clauses of above are correct, then you have a helper.
-A class with an internal state, a function that is dependant to your BL, and a specifically designed class only can be used in your app.
+If at least two no obligatory clauses above are correct, then you have a helper.
+A class with an internal state, a function that is dependent on your BL, and a specifically designed class only can be used in your app.
 All of these are helpers.

 It is a good practice to have `.helper` extension at the end of the file name.
-Helpers can be related only to one domain so, it is a good practice to define a folder for each domain, add an index.js file and put helpers of each domain in the corepuning folder (shared domain is also there).
+Helpers can be related only to one domain so, it is a good practice to define a folder for each domain, add an index.js file, and put helpers of each domain in the corepuning folder (shared domain is also there).

+> [!TIP]
+> The tricky point is that helpers are different from utils.
+Utils are pure and app agnostic and don't have an internal state but helpers are usually not pure and bound to the app logic and can not be used outside of the context of the app (usually).

 ### interfaces